 As a child (5 or 6) I would watch my parents drink black tea every morning.
 It looked so cool and a mature thing to do.
 So, one fine day I decided I am eligible to drink as well, and asked my fair share of black tea as an esteemed member of the family.

 While at home with parents during my next visit, I asked Mom to prepare black tea for me.
 She gladly went in and brought me a cup.
 I took a sip and immediately spat it out.
 It was too bitter for me.
-I thought why would my mom do this to me?
 I asked her why it tasted so bitter and awful.
 She said we’ve always had this, nothings changed.
 Then she suddenly took my cup and asked me to wait as if she had some sort of flashback.
 She goes into the kitchen and brings me another cup.
 This I enjoyed.

 I asked her what was the secret.
 She said, she would mix water in it as a child so it was fine for me to drink.
 But, now that I had grown up, she gave me the original black tea.